-South Fork American - Super 1 day
+South Fork American - Super 1 Day Trip

-Lunch is served at River Park Resort which is almost the halfway point of the trip.
+A chili dog lunch is served at River Park Resort which is almost the halfway point of the trip.

 This river is excellent for either the veteran or adventurous novices.
 The flows on the South Fork American River are the most dependable in the state, with guaranteed recreational releases for the next 50 years.

 Meet at River Park Resort in Lotus, CA - 9:00AM